 Big data provides better quality control: You likely have processes in place to ensure product quality.
 However, these quality control measures may not be able to pinpoint the exact point of failure if there’s a problem.
 Big data analyzes your production throughout the entire manufacturing process, helping you consistently deliver high-quality products to your customers.

-Big data creates a better customer experience: Better marketing, processes and products create a great customer experience with minimal friction.
-An excellent customer experience encourages customer loyalty, nurtures brand ambassadors, boosts repeat purchases and increases sales.
+Big data creates a better customer experience (CX): Better marketing, processes and products create a great CX with minimal friction.
+An excellent CX encourages customer loyalty, nurtures brand ambassadors, boosts repeat purchases and increases sales.

 Big data gives you a competitive edge: Big data provides faster and more accurate information.
-With these insights, you can be quicker to market, increase your profit margin and utilize your resources more efficiently than competitors.
+With these insights, you can be quicker to market and stand out from the competition by utilizing your resources more efficiently.
 If your competitors also use big data, you’ll be able to keep up and maintain market share.

 How can small businesses use big data?

-How can small businesses get started with big data?
+How can small businesses get started with big data and data analytics?

 Here’s how to get started utilizing big data analytics to improve operations.